f5devcentral/f5-velos-training/docs/velos_security.rst

     until     End with the line that matches syscon-1-active# file show log/controller/audit.log |

-There are other file options that allow the user to tail the log file using **file tail -f** for a live tail,  or **file tail -n <number of lines>** to view a specific number of the most recent lines.
+There are other file options that allow the user to tail the log file using **file tail -f** for a live tail or **file tail -n <number of lines>** to view a specific number of the most recent lines.

 .. code-block:: bash